low5545/low5545.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description:

 profile:
   align: right
   image: prof_pic.jpg
-  address: >
+  address: # >
-    <p>555 your office number</p>
+    # <p>555 your office number</p>
-    <p>123 your address street</p>
+    # <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    # <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi :wave:!
+I am from Kuala Lumpur, Malaysia :malaysia:.
+I am currently a Ph.D. student at the [Institute of Data Science, National University of Singapore](http://ids.nus.edu.sg){:target="\_blank"} and my supervisor is [Asst.
+Prof. Gim Hee Lee](https://www.comp.nus.edu.sg/~leegh/){:target="\_blank"}.
+I obtained my B.Eng.
+(Hons.) degree :mortar_board: in Computer Engineering from National University of Singapore in 2020.

+In general, I am interested in the research and development of intelligent robots :robot:.
+I firmly believe that their introduction will immensely improve the quality of our everyday lives, especially through the automation of mundane, repetitive and laborious tasks.

+My current research focuses on the aspect of perception, particularly vision :eyes:.
+I hope to progress towards complete scene understanding, and ultimately human-level semantic understanding of the real world :earth_asia:.

+My areas of interest include 3D computer vision, embodied AI, efficient learning and active learning.

+{% comment %}
+My recent works are on?
+{% endcomment %}